blinq-dev/laravel-blade-icons/README.md

         ...
 ```

-To get here we need to write some code to transform the github trees response into a discovery.json.
-Check out the ``beforeDiscoveryFileCreated`` method below.
+To achieve this, we need to write some code that will transform the GitHub trees response into a discovery.json file.
+Take a look at the beforeDiscoveryFileCreated method below.

-Also in this case we need to change the svg contents to play nice with the classes we apply to them, See the ``beforeSvgFileCreated`` method.
+In this case, we also need to make adjustments to the SVG contents so they work well with the classes we apply to them.
+You can find guidance in the beforeSvgFileCreated method:
-- Remove all specified width / height as this should be configurable by the user of the icon
+- Remove all specified width and height, as these should be configurable by the user of the icon.
-- For similar reasons remove all specified colors
+- Similarly, remove all specified colors.
-- Set the fill or stroke to ``currentColor`` to let the user specify it
+- Set the fill or stroke to currentColor, allowing the user to specify it.

-These operations can be specified in a single class that extends IconPack:
+These operations can be consolidated into a single class that extends IconPack:

 ```php
 <?php